jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 <a name='create_bluemix_app'></a>
 ##Create an app using IBM Bluemix

-IBM® Bluemix™ is an open-standard, cloud-based platform for building, managing and running apps of all types: web, mobile, big data, smart devices.
+IBM® Bluemix™ is an open-standard, cloud-based platform for building, managing and running apps of all types, including web, mobile, big data, smart devices.
 The Bluemix capabilities include Java™, mobile back-end development, application monitoring, and capabilities from ecosystem partners and open source, all through an as-a-service model in the cloud.

 If you aren't registered, [sign up for free on the Bluemix home page][1].